-In this case you can see that the overall YAN is highest for The MeadMakr BatchBuildr but still too high for the MeadMakr TOSNA 2.0 Calculator.
+In this case you can see that the overall YAN is highest for The MeadMakr BatchBuildr but still high for the MeadMakr TOSNA 2.0 Calculator.
 Taking the YAN contribution from Go-ferm.
 I recommend staying with TOSNA 2.0 exactly at the recommended pitch rates for higher ABV meads.

 It seems that the calculators use the 1.25 grams of Go-ferm per gram of yeast pitched as a hard and fast rule.
 You either use Go-ferm or you don’t.
 However, why would calculators ignore the YAN and mineral contribution from Go-ferm?
-If you want to avoid brine/mineral off flavors and help the yeast clean up any extra off-flavors (like acetaldehyde) you may want to give TANG a try.
-Keep the following tips in mind:
+If you want to avoid brine/mineral off flavors and help the yeast clean up any extra off-flavors (like acetaldehyde) you may want to keep the following tips TANG in mind: